Gaudapada: Relationship to Buddhism

 According to Bhattacharya, Asparsayoga also has Buddhist origins.
 In chapter Four, according to Bhattacharya, two karikas refer to the Buddha.
 According to Murti, "the conclusion is irresistible that Gaudapada, a Vedanta philosopher, is attempting an advaitic interpretation of Vedanta in the light of the Madhyamika and Yogcara doctrines.
 He even freely quotes and appeals to them."

 However, adds Murti, the doctrines are unlike Buddhism.
 Chapter One, Two and Three are entirely Vedantin and founded on the Upanishads, with little Buddhist flavour.
 While the first three chapters discuss Brahman and Atman (soul, Self), Chapter Four doesn't.
 This, according to Murti, may be because this was authored by someone else and not Gaudapada, a position shared by Richard King.
 Further, state both Murti and King, no Vedanta scholars who followed Gaudapada ever quoted from Chapter Four, they only quote from the first three.
 According to Sarma, Chapter Four may well have been written by Gaudapada assuming he was fully conversant with Mahayana school's teachings, yet "to mistake him to be a hidden or open Buddhist is absurd".
 The doctrines of Gaudapada and Buddhism are totally opposed, states Murti:

 Sengaku Mayeda states that "it might be Gaudapada the author of the Mandukyakarika, or his predecessors, and not Shankara who can be called a ‘Buddhist in disguise'", and credits Shankara with "re-inject[ing] the upanishadic spirit into the extremely buddhisticized Mandukyakarika of his paramaguru, pouring new life into it as it were, giving it an interpretation that followed the line of Vedanta school and achieved the re-vedantinization of the buddhisticized vedantic tradition".

-Swami Nikhilananda denies Buddhist influence, arguing that Gaudapada used Buddhist terminology because Buddhism was prevalent at that time, but he was ultimately an Advaita Vedantin and he disagrees with Gautama Buddha in the second last verse of the Alatashanti Prakarana in the Kārikā.
+Swami Nikhilananda denies Buddhist influence, arguing that Gaudapada used Buddhist terminology because Buddhism was prevalent at that time, but he was ultimately an Advaita Vedantin and he disagrees with Gautama Buddha in the second last verse of the Alatasanti Prakarana in the Kārikā.
 Dasgupta explicitly states that Nikhilanda is incorrect in denying Buddhist influence, stating, in Sangharakshita's words, that "the influence of Buddhism on his thinking could not be denied."